 Liquefaction can occur when seismic shaking agitates saturated ground material of certain types.
 Buildings and other surface structures supported by liquefied ground can subside or tilt over.
 Underground hollow structures, such as pipes and tanks, may rise to the surface due to buoyancy forces.

-Although there are no standardised criteria to identify liquefiable soil, typically, the process that causes liquefaction begins when four key elements are present:
+The process that causes liquefaction typically begins when four key elements are present:

 - Soil particles are loose and cohesionless and will move closer together when shaken

 - Soil particles are sized between coarse silt to fine sand approximately 0.01–1.00 mm in diameter.
 (The effect has been observed in other soils under specific conditions.)

 - Ground is saturated (particularly material that is below the water table).

 - Sufficient shaking occurs (the level of shaking to cause liquefaction depends on several site-specific factors).

 When all four conditions are present, the loose material begins to compress under the force of gravity, closing the spaces between the grains.
 However, the water already occupying the spaces resists the change, and pressure begins to build in the material.
 Eventually, the pressure rises enough that the grains become buoyant and float in the water.
 At this point, the soil has completely lost its strength.
 Soil that was solid begins to act like a liquid.

 With lower bearing strength, liquefied soil can no longer support the same amount of weight as it did when it was solid.
 Objects on the surface, such as buildings, may partially settle or sink into the liquefied soil, causing damage to building foundations and the structure that they support.